-The favourable variance of £1.189m on Net Cost of Services was due to savings on employee costs and supplies and services.
-The outturn position on Net Cost of Services when adjusted for the variances on financing results in an underspend position for the Council of £1.057m, as detailed in the table below.
+Services when adjusted for the variances on financing results in an accounting underspend position for the Council of £1.136m, as detailed in the table below.

 £'000 £'000

-Net Cost of Services outturn position under spend (1,189)
+Net Cost of Services outturn position underspend (429)

-Additional Government grants received (222)
+Additional Government grants received (328)

+Council tax income 130

-NNDR Income and S31 grant NNDR S31 grant income transferred to Funding Risk Reserve (1,455) 1,868
+NNDR Income and S31 grant (1,202)

+NNDR S31 grant income transferred to Funding Risk Reserve 751

-Council tax income Discretionary Council Tax reliefs granted 220 (257)
+NNDR Cost of collection deferral 5

-Transfers to earmarked reserves 5
+Transfers to earmarked reserves (41)

-Capital expenditure funded from revenue 40

-Bramcote Crematorium (Outturn, transfer to earmarked reserves and capital expenditure funded from revenue) (67)
+Bramcote Crematorium (22)

-Accounting underspend 2021/22 (1,057)
+Accounting underspend 2022/23 (1,136)

-Since the 2022/23 revenue budget was approved in March 2022 inflation rates have increased significantly.
-As a result £0.300m of the underspend has been transferred to the Funding Risk Reserve to be set aside to fund higher salary costs if the pay award is agreed at more than the budgeted amount due to the recent increases in the rate of inflation.
-In addition, £0.300m will be carried forward to 2022/23 as contingency to alleviate other inflationary budget pressures (notably fuel, utility and agency costs) and other anticipated employee budget pressures following the retirement of the Director of Resources.
-A further $\pm 0.059m$ of the under spend will be carried forward to 2022/23 to finance projects not completed in 2021/22.
-The remaining $\pm 0.398m$ will remain within the General Fund Balance.
+£0.200m of the underspend has been transferred to the Funding Risk Reserve to fund higher employee costs if the actual pay award is agreed at more than the budgeted amount.
+The council received additional New Burdens funding during the year of which $\pounds 0.328m$ remained unspent at the end of the year. $\pounds 0.300m$ of this funding has been set aside in an earmarked reserve to fund future digital projects. $\pounds 0.117m$ of the underspend will be carried forward to 2023/24 to finance projects not completed in 2022/23.
+The remaining $\pounds 0.519m$ will remain within the General Fund Balance.

-The year end General Fund balance was $\pounds4.949m$ (which excludes any balances relating to Bramcote Bereavement Services Joint Committee) and is approximately 11% of the council's gross revenue expenditure.
+The year end General Fund balance was $\pounds4.594m$ (which excludes any balances relating to Bramcote Bereavement Services Joint Committee) and is approximately 11% of the council's gross revenue expenditure.
 This is significantly above the council's current policy which requires a minimum general fund balance of $\pounds2m$.

 As part of a comprehensive financial planning process, the council also sets aside other revenue funds as earmarked reserves to provide for known spending commitments.
-Excluding the balances relating to the Bramcote Bereavement Service Joint Committee, these totalled £3.321m as at 31st March 2022, a decrease of £2.196m compared to the previous year's balance of £5.517m.
-The main movements were the use of £4.046m from the Funding Risk Reserve of Section 31 monies received from government in 2020/21 to compensate the council for the loss of income as a result of the granting of additional rate relief to support local businesses in 2020/21 but accounted for in the opening collection fund deficit position in 2021/22.
-Similarly further rate reliefs were granted in 2021/22 which the council received further compensation for during 2021/22.
-As such £1.868m has been transferred to the Funding Risk Reserve to be utilised in 2022/23 against the opening collection fund deficit position for 2022/23.
+Excluding the balances relating to the Bramcote Bereavement Service Joint Committee, these totalled £1.981m as at 31^{st} March 2023, a decrease of £1.341m compared to the previous year's balance of £3.322m.
+The main movements were the use of £1.868m, from the Funding Risk Reserve, of Section 31 monies received from government in 2021/22 to compensate the council for the loss of income as a result of the granting of additional rate relief to support local businesses in 2021/22 but accounted for in the opening collection fund deficit position in 2022/23.
+Similarly further rate reliefs were granted in 2022/23 which the council received further compensation for during 2022/23.
+As such £0.751m has been transferred to the Funding Risk Reserve to be utilised in 2023/24 against the opening collection fund deficit position for 2023/24.